Updated March 29th, 2019

 Picking the right real estate agent for you is one of the essential parts of the property transfer process.

-Your agent is there for you to guide you through the entire process, from showings to closings and everything in between.
-He is there to answer any questions that you have and make sure you either get the best price for your home or the home you hope to purchase.
+Your agent is there to guide you through the entire process, from showings to closings and everything in between.
+They are there to answer any questions you have and make sure you either get the best price for your home or the home you hope to purchase.

 You might expect this kind of service to cost a lot of money.
 But it doesn’t have to.